Samuel-Bowden/zonkey/README.md

 $ zonkey run hello_gui.zonk
 ```

-Congratulations!
-You've just taken your first steps into the exciting world of GUI development with Zonkey!

-Please visit the documentation in the browser, as discussed in the [documentation section](#documentation) to learn more about the Zonkey programming language.
+Please visit the documentation in the browser, as discussed in the [documentation section](#documentation-and-learning-material) to learn more about the Zonkey programming language.

 ### The Browser

 With Zonkey, you have the ability to easily browse and access other applications that have been created using the language.
 This includes built in applications, those available over the internet and even those on your own filesystem.
-By installing Zonkey, you should have automatically received a shortcut on your desktop or start menu that grants you instant access to this exciting feature.
+By installing Zonkey, you should have automatically received a shortcut on your desktop or start menu that grants you access to this feature.

 If you want, you can launch the browser on the command line like so, which is useful for testing your own applications.